-LOWER SCHOOL - Honor Roll and Principal's List certificates will be presented to first through fifth grade students at the end of the school year and to sixth grade students at their graduation.
+LOWER SCHOOL - Honor roll and principal's list certificates will be presented to first through fifth grade students at the end of the schoolyear.

-ADMINISTRATOR'S LIST / HONOR ROLL - The Administrator's List will consist of those students who have a grade average of 90 or above in each subject area at the end of each nine weeks.
-The Honor Roll will consist of those students who have a grade average of 80 to 89 in each subject area at the end of each nine weeks.
+ADMINISTRATOR'S LIST / HONOR ROLL - The administrator's list will consist of those students who have a grade average of 90 or above in each subject area at the end of each nine weeks.
+The honor roll will consist of those students who have a grade average of 80 to 89 in each subject area at the end of each nine weeks.